liquity/dev/docs/sdk/lib-base.trovecreationdetails.fee.md

 ## TroveCreationDetails.fee property

-Amount of LUSD added to the Trove's debt as borrowing fee.
+Amount of 1USD added to the Trove's debt as borrowing fee.

 <b>Signature:</b>